Juniors HELPING Seniors

 Our Leadership

-This is definitely a group effort and we are very thankful to the teacher and students that have helped us grow our service club.
+This is definitely a group effort and we are very thankful to the teachers and students that have helped us grow our service club.

 Co-Founder, Team Lead--Owen Berndt

 Owen started JHS, with his sister Zoe, in 7th grade when he and his friends met at an independent living residence in Cincinnati to help older adults learn technology.
 Once in high school, they expanded the program to 4 more locations and created a hybrid topic presentation/1:1 teaching format for each session.
+He is now a full time international business student at the University of South Carolina.
 In his spare time he loves soccer, playing the piano and beating his sister at 2010’s trivia.

 Co-Founder, Team Lead--Zoe Berndt